geerteltink/geert.elt.ink/cksx0035e0i4fkxs101w95m6l.md

 ## Handling merge conflicts

-First you have to fix the merge conflicts.
+First, you have to fix the merge conflicts.
 Use ``git status`` to check where the conflicts are.
-After that you can commit resolved conflicts.
+After that, you can commit resolved conflicts.

 ```bash
 git add -A